mdolab/MACH-Aero/installInstructions/dockerInstructions.rst

 Using Docker
 ============

+The MACH framework is packaged within Docker images that can be used to run the software without installing it natively on your machine.
+If you are using MACH for the first time, we encourage you to try Docker to avoid installation issues or other inconveniences caused by natively installing the tools.

-This guide assumes you are working with Ubuntu 20.04 LTS and have Docker installed and running.
+This guide assumes you are have Docker installed and running on your machine.
-The commands may differ depending on the operating system.
-If you need to install Docker on your machine, you can follow the Docker guide for `Installing the Docker Engine <https://docs.docker.com/engine/install/>`_.
+If you need to install Docker, you can follow the Docker guide for `Installing the Docker Engine <https://docs.docker.com/engine/install/>`_.
+The commands used in this guide may differ depending on your operating system, so refer to the Docker documentation for more details for specific use cases.

 Pull MDO Lab Docker Image
 -------------------------